 The SSI program also provides a COLA increase in certain years.
 If you’re younger than 65, you’ll need to pass updates every 3-7 years to keep your payments.
 But once that birthday passes, you’ll never have to worry about passing that SSI requirement again.
 As long as you meet SSI’s monthly income limits, you can keep your payments for life.

 What About Temporary or Short-Term Alabama Disability Benefits?

 You can only get short-term or temporary Alabama disability benefits through an employer’s benefits plan (if they’re available).
 Or, you can buy your own private disability insurance, but the coverage won’t apply to your condition once you’re already disabled.

 You May Qualify for Legal Assistance

-An Alabama disability lawyer makes you 2x more likely to qualify for benefits on your first try.
+An Alabama disability lawyer makes you nearly 3x more likely to qualify for benefits within 6 months.
 A qualified Social Security attorney can answer all your claim questions for free before you apply.
 All Alabama disability lawyers work on contingency.
-That means they can’t charge you anything for legal assistance until after your claim’s approved.
-And if you do win because a lawyer helped you, you’ll only pay a small, one-time fee.
-It’s federal law!
+That means they can’t charge you anything until after your claim’s approved.
+And if you do win with legal help, then you’ll only pay one small fee out of your back pay.